Asymmetric GANs for Image-to-Image Translation: AsymmetricGAN

-We first start with the unsupervised framework of the proposed AsymmetricGAN for the multi-domain image-to-image translation task, and then introduce the supervised framework of the proposed AsymmetricGAN for the hand gesture-to-gesture translation task.
+This paper studies an asymmetric problem in GANs with a new model.
+From architecture to loss functions, we present reasonable and useful solutions.
+In this section, we first start with the network architecture of unsupervised AsymmetricGAN for multi-domain image-to-image translation tasks, and then introduce the network architecture of supervised AsymmetricGAN for hand gesture-to-gesture translation tasks.
+Finally, we introduce the network optimization for both frameworks.